-Paul Farmer is an experienced practitioner who has worked at the classroom, building, and central office levels.
+Paul C. Farmer is an experienced practitioner who has worked at the classroom, building, and central office levels.
 As principal of Joyce Kilmer Middle School, Paul was one of the first principals in Fairfax County, Virginia, to build a PLC.
 He now consults with educators at every level, from classroom teachers to systemwide leaders, helping them develop and sustain PLCs.
 His presentations include hands-on activities and practical applications that demonstrate how to build a collaborative culture and a learning-centered environment.
 Paul inspires participants by highlighting success stories and lessons learned on his own PLC journeys.

 Although Paul began his educational career in the classroom, he was soon promoted to a team leader, guiding efforts to support underachieving students.
 That position led him to become a department chair, central office teacher specialist, curriculum writer, and staff developer.
 He later accepted a position as assistant principal of a 3,000-student high school in Maryland’s Montgomery County Public School System.
 In 2005, the deputy superintendent of Fairfax County Public Schools selected Paul to be the project director of instructional technology integration.
 In that capacity, Paul worked with all grade levels and directed a districtwide project to build an online curriculum repository with links to assessments designed to improve student performance on Virginia's high-stakes tests.